juli175h/GMD2025/BlockPosts/GMD_BlogPost_2.md

 2. **Abilities, Weapons & Overlay**: Add an area-effect weapon, an active speed boost ability, and a short invincibility ability.
 Make UI for game overlay.
 3. **Progression System**: Implement weapon leveling (e.g. more projectiles), evolving enemy waves.
 Finishing touches (menu, sound, etc.)

-This design allows for flexible scaling, making it feasible for solo development while leaving room for polish and expansion if time allows.